When Jim Gatchell opened The Buffalo Pharmacy in 1900, the drugstore had an immediate impact on the Johnson County community.

 All of the artifacts Jim received have a unique role in telling of the culture and history of Johnson County.
 After Jim Gatchell’s death in 1954, his family generously donated his vast collection to the people of Johnson County with the provision that a museum be built to house it.
 After three years of fundraising and planning, the museum was established in 1957.

 To sustain Jim Gatchell’s vision of preserving the history of Johnson County, Wyoming through education and the collection and conservation of art and artifacts.

 To be a nationally-recognized, community-supported museum for local and regional history.

 Johnson County (JC) provides funding as available for the operation of the museum through the county mill levy authorized under Wyoming Statute 39-12-1-4(b)(i)(D).
 JC provides funding for maintenance and infrastructure.
 JC appoints a board of trustees as provided under Wyoming Statute 18-10-101 through 105.

 The museum board of trustees is responsible for employing and supervising an executive director who is responsible for overseeing the daily operations of the museum.
 The museum board of trustees holds monthly public meetings where they review expenditures and incomes of the museum.

 In recent years, JC has contributed approximately half of the museum’s overall budgeted income.
 Other sources of income include admissions, store sales, grants, and donations.

 The museum board of trustees meets on the third Thursday of each month at 3:00 p.m. at the museum.
 The meetings are open to the public.
 Please contact Director Sylvia Bruner if you wish to be scheduled on the agenda.

 You can access our public meeting notes, documents, and records at our Google Drive archives here.

-If you would like to donate directly to support the projects and programs of the Jim Gatchell Memorial Museum, please consider donating to the museum’s restricted funds.
+If you would like to donate directly to support the projects and programs of the Jim Gatchell Memorial Museum, please click here to visit the “Donate to the Museum” page.